VMware HTTP modify response

 Modifying the response body

-environment variable is provided as the body
+environment variable that is provided as the body

 .